This Bentley Continental GT Was Built For Ice Racing

 It'll compete at the GP Ice Race in Austria in just a few days.

 The normal Bentley Continental GT is no race car.
-The fancy four-door feels more at home on the Autobahn than it does carving up any track.
+The fancy coupe feels more at home on the Autobahn than it does carving up any track.
 But this one is a bit different.
 Specially prepared to compete in the second-annual GP Ice Race in Austria, the one-off Conti has all the right pieces in place for carving up ice and snow.

 But the updates to this Continental are mostly skin deep.
 It wears a Pikes Peak-inspired black-and-baby-blue livery, an appropriate bespoke Bentley ski rack (with branded Bomber for Bentley Centenary Edition skis), a large LED light bar on its roof, and new studded Pirelli Scorpion tires to help with grip.
 Otherwise, the factory twin-turbocharged 6.0-liter W12 good for 626 horsepower (467 kilowatts) and 664 pound-feet (900 Newton-meters) of torque carries over.